oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPython_XGBoost_Performance/README.md

-# `&reg; Python XGBoost Performance Sample`
+# `Intel&reg; Python XGBoost Performance Sample`
 This sample code illustrates how to analyze the performance benefit from using Intel optimizations upstreamed by Intel to latest XGBoost compared to un-optimized XGBoost 0.81.
-It demonstrates how to use software products that can be found in the [&reg; oneAPI AI Analytics Toolkit](https://software.intel.com/content/www/us/en/develop/tools/oneapi/ai-analytics-toolkit.html).
+It demonstrates how to use software products that can be found in the [Intel&reg; oneAPI AI Analytics Toolkit](https://software.intel.com/content/www/us/en/develop/tools/oneapi/ai-analytics-toolkit.html).

 | Optimized for                     | Description
 | :---                              | :---
 | OS                                | 64-bit Linux: Ubuntu 18.04 or higher
-| Hardware                          | Intel Atom&reg; Processors; Intel@reg; Core&trade; Processor Family; Intel@reg; Xeon&reg; Processor Family; Intel@reg; Xeon&reg; Scalable Performance Processor Family
+| Hardware                          | Intel Atom&reg; Processors; Intel&reg; Core&trade; Processor Family; Intel&reg; Xeon&reg; Processor Family; Intel&reg; Xeon&reg; Scalable Performance Processor Family
-| Software                          | XGBoost, Intel@reg; oneAPI AI Analytics Toolkit
+| Software                          | XGBoost, Intel&reg; oneAPI AI Analytics Toolkit
 | What you will learn               | How to analyze the performance benefit from using Intel optimizations upstreamed by Intel to the latest XGBoost compared to un-optimized XGBoost 0.81
 | Time to complete                  | 10-15 minutes